Carnegie Mellon University Hamerschlag Hall

 • Gates Center for Computer Science: evolveEA wrote LEED demolition specifications, leading to the diversion of 99% of demolition waste. evolveEA served as LEED consultant on the project to Arup, the project MEP engineer.
 Post construction, evolve managed the LEED submission for the project, engaged directly by CMU.
 LEED Gold certification was achieved for this internationally renowned 210,000 sf $90M signature academic office and classroom building designed by Mack Scogin Merrill Elam Architects.
 The building includes many unconventional and challenging features such as materials collisions, extensive roof gardens, and full height glazing on dramatic cantilevers.

-• Carnegie Mellon Green Building - Scott HallScott Hall: evolveEA served as Owners Sustainability Representative for this $95M, 106,000 sf building designed to house the Wilton E. Scott Institute, containing offices, lab and research facilities and a 10,000sf clean room.
-While the project goal was LEED Silver certification, it is currently anticipated to achieve LEED Gold.
+• Carnegie Mellon Green Building - Scott HallScott Hall: evolveEA served as Owners Sustainability Representative for this $95M, 106,000 sf LEED Gold building for the Wilton E. Scott Institute, containing offices, lab and research facilities and a 10,000sf clean room.
 Key project features include a 13,000 sf green roof, envelope commissioning, and enhanced indoor air quality measures. evolveEA drove the project team to consider, vet, review and achieve project goals.

 • Hamburg Hall, Carnegie Mellon University Green Building, LEED GoldHamburg Hall: evolveEA managed the LEED submission process for this 3,500 sf, $3.5M project.
 As the second of four planed phases of work at Hamburg Hall, the project consists of a new addition for classroom auditorium within an existing courtyard, with outdoor patio space on the roof of the new space.
 Forthcoming phases in this complex project will enclose the courtyard with a glass roof structure, converting the outdoor patio space to an interior one.
 While the target was LEED Silver certification, the project achieved Gold certification. evolveEA provided goal setting and LEED management.

 • hazelwood green mill 19 image by evolveEAMill 19: Hazelwood Green is a 178 acre riverfront site of a former steel mill in the city of Pittsburgh slated for redevelopment into a high performing mixed-use neighborhood.
 Mill 19 is a large industrial structure in the center of Hazelwood Green, which contains a series of office buildings and labs for the tech industry and research institutions such as Carnegie Mellon’s Advanced Robotics Manufacturing and its Manufacturing Futures Initiative. evolveEA is part of Carnegie Mellon’s design team for their Mill 19 facilities, assisting with sustainability strategies, managing the LEED CI certification process and guiding the design team in achieving a high level of environmental performance.
 Hazelwood Green pursuing 2030 Challenge compliance and LEED for Neighborhood Development Certification.
-Project goals for Carnegie Mellon’s buildings in Mill 19 include Net Zero Energy use, significant water use reduction, and LEED Silver Certification at minimum.
-This is the first CMU project to be certified under LEED V4.
+Project goals for Carnegie Mellon’s buildings in Mill 19 include Net Zero Energy use, significant water use reduction, and LEED Certification.
+The project achieved LEED Gold, is the first CMU project to be certified under LEED V4, and was recognized with an AIA COTE Top Ten Award for sustainable design.

 • Tepper Quad: evolveEA worked closely with the design team as the Owners Sustainability Representative for the LEED process on this 324,000 sf, $201M project.
 Designed to house the internationally recognized business school, the award-winning Tepper Quad is the first phase of the University’s new North Campus across Forbes Avenue.
 The project achieved LEED Gold certification in 2019, and evolveEA was involved since its inception to ensure the implementation of sustainability goals.